 How effective is Beyfortus (Nirsevimab)?

 Beyfortus is highly effective, demonstrating a reduction in hospital admissions associated with RSV by 81-83% and an 80% reduction in medically attended RSV respiratory tract infection in healthy infants.3 Monoclonal antibodies provide protection immediately and through the first months of an infant’s life (if given at birth) when infants are most vulnerable to RSV.
-Beyfortus is effective through 6 months after administration and may offer protection throughout the entire RSV season.1 Data collected from Beyfortus administration in the United States and Europe during last RSV season continued to support high efficacy against hospitalizations from RSV.5
+Beyfortus is effective through 6 months after administration and may offer protection throughout the entire RSV season.2 After introducing the infant RSV Prevention Program in Ontario for the 2024/2025 RSV season, data collected from the Chief Medical Officer of Health’s Office saw a significant decrease in RSV cases among infants compared to the previous year.1

 Beyfortus has been seen to have a higher efficacy and more immediate effect than Abrysvo (RSVpre-F vaccine).
 Abrysvo administered in pregnancy resulted in 57% reduction in hospitalizations associated with RSV in infants and reduced medically attended RSV respiratory tract infections in infants by 51% in their first RSV season.
 Protection from Abrysvo takes some time to develop and it is recommended to allow at least two weeks between administration and birth for transplacental transfer of antibodies.3